Nick-Tsakalas/Customer-Segmentation/README.md

 ==============================================================
 # Retail Store - Customer Segmentation

 Worked on as part of Big Blue Data Academy's training program in data science.
+Duration: 1 day

 Machine learning -Clustering project on customer data from popular retail store.
 Decided on optimal segmentation of the customers based on the promotial strategy.